-The COBRA 21GTL is supplied with a universal mounting bracket and hardware.
+The COBRA 78X is supplied with a universal mounting bracket and hardware.
 The transceiver is held in the bracket by two bolts, permitting adjustment at the most convenient angle.

+The bracket must be mounted with the machine screws and nuts supplied.
 The mounting must be mechanically strong and also provide a good electrical connection to the chassis of the vehicle.
 Proceed as follows to mount the transceiver:

-- 1. After you have determined the most convenient location in your vehicle, hold the COBRA 21GTL with mounting bracket in the exact location desired.
+- After you have determined the most convenient location in your vehicle, hold the COBRA 78X with mounting bracket in the exact location desired.
 If nothing will interfere with mounting it in the desired position, remove the mounting bracket and use it as a template to mark the location for the mounting bolts.
 Before drilling the holes, make sure nothing will interfere with the installation of the mounting bolts. - 2.
 Connect the antenna cable plug to the standard receptacle on the rear panel.
 Most CB antennas are terminated with a type PL-259 plug and mate with the receptacle. - 3.
-Connect the DC power input wire with the fuse to +13.8 VDC.
+Connect the red DC power input wire with the fuse to +13.8 VDC.
 This wire extends from the rear panel.
 In automobile installation, +13.8 VDC is usually obtained from the accessory contact on the ignition switch.
 This prevents the set from being left on accidentally when the driver leaves the car and also permits operating the unit without the engine running.
 Locate the accessory contact on most ignition switches by tracing the power wire from the AM broadcast receiver in the car.